 Our Feedstore supplies horse, poultry, smallholder, pet and wild bird feeds for local collection.
 We also supply bags of peat and Hotmax to keep you warm.

 Black Rock hens have been part of our lives for over 25 years; our laying flock is much reduced in numbers these days, but still have delicious Free Range Eggs for Sale daily, along with our other scrummy Farm Gate Sales.

-If you are wanting Black Rock pullets, we are an agent for Muirfield Hatchery, and have raised birds free range for even better health & vigour.
+If you are wanting Black Rock pullets, we are an agent for Muirfield Hatchery, and raise our birds free range for even better health & vigour.
 These days our batches are small, but can also include Brown & Grey Rocks, as well as a great old line of pure Light Sussex.
 Seasonally we may also have turkeys for rearing for Christmas.

 To house your birds, we have been selling our range of hen and duck houses for more than 2 decades : chosen for their great designs for the welfare of the birds, as well as practicality for you.
 They are all made in the UK; usually to order, and delivered right around the country.
 These are not cheap flimsy imports, but an affordable long lasting investment for your birds for many many years to come.
 You are very welcome to call to ask about which design is best for you; we have been helping gardeners and smallholders fit birds into their lives for a long time; and are happy to advise to make your future feathered friends have the best life they can with you.